chaithanya-0414/chaithanya/README.md

 # chaithanya
-This is my first giftn repository
+This is my first giftn repository.
+Author-chaithanya